Bringing together the best minds in medicine

 "Basic science" refers to research conducted in a laboratory setting, and our Molecular and Cellular Biology of Cancer program leverages both our extensive infrastructure and collaborate environment, delivering outstanding work.
 In turn, that research expands our understanding of the underlying genetic, molecular and biological bases of cancer.

 Clinical and Translational Research Programs

-Our clinical and translational research programs focus on translating the novel laboratory observations and discoveries provided by Basic Research into actual treatments for patients at City of Hope and, ultimately, around the world.
-Every year, the number of clinical trials (Phases I and I/II) we conduct as a Comprehensive Cancer Center increases.
+Our clinical and translational research programs focus on translating the novel laboratory observations and discoveries provided by basic research into actual treatments for patients at City of Hope and, ultimately, around the world.
+Every year, the number of clinical trials (phases 1 and 1/2I) we conduct as a comprehensive cancer center increases.
 Our clinical and translational science research programs include:

 Prevention and Control Program